razygon/MiniProject-Python/README.md

 # crawler_python
-here records some crawler scripts for some specific purpose, or some general tools I developed.
+Here records my mini python projects, most of them are crawlers.

 ## crawlNGO.py
 *usage*: python crawlNGO.py

-This is specifically used to crawl the NGO list from http://www.chinadevelopmentbrief.org.cn/directoryindex.html.
-The idea is quite simple, analyse how they generate url for each NGO, and the content with the html, it's very fast to get the solution.
+This is specifically used to crawl for the NGO list from http://www.chinadevelopmentbrief.org.cn/directoryindex.html.
+The idea is simple, analyze URL pattern, it is very fast to get the solution.
-However, I still encountered some problem when I program it.
+However, I still encountered some problems when I programed it.
 * urllib can't work well with bs, the type has conflict.
 Luckily, urllib2 works well.
 I guess urllib is good at crawling web links, urllib2 is good to crawling the content together with bs.
 * csv can't write unicode, at first I thought this is encode/decode problem.
 Finally I realized it's because csc can only write string.